-∀Vision Hardware
+Vision Hardware

 This benefit is administered by EyeMed Vision Care®.
-Services are only covered when you use retailers that are in the EyeMed Access network such as LensCrafters®, Target Optical®, and most Pearl Vision® locations.
+Services are paid at the time of service only when you use retailers that are in the EyeMed Access network such as LensCrafters®, Target Optical®, and most Pearl Vision® locations.
 (For information on how to find an EyeMed retailer, see chapter 3, section 2.2.)